XZ-YAN/CIS-Dataset/README.md

 ![Statistics](https://github.com/XZ-YAN/CIS-Dataset/blob/main/demo/statistics.jpg)

 ## License
-* The CIS Dataset is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/) to promote the open use of the dataset and future improvements.
+* The CIS dataset is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/) to promote the open use of the dataset and future improvements.
-* Without permission, the CIS Dataset should only be used for non-commercial scientific research purposes.
+* Without permission, the CIS dataset should only be used for non-commercial scientific research purposes.

 ## Citing the CIS Dataset
 If you find this repo useful in your research, please consider citing: (To be updated)